cogzidel/sentimental-jessica-lite-edition-zoho-desk/README.md

-# sentimental-jessica-lite-edition-zoho-desk
+# Sentimental Jessica - Lite Edition for Zoho Desk

-Sentimental Jessica for Zoho Desk
+Welcome to Customer Support Zone for Sentimental Jessica - Lite Edition for Zoho Desk